simonowen/simcoupe/ReadMe.md

   4) Select the device to use (typically \\.\PhysicalDrive1)
   5) Click OK twice and you're ready to boot BDOS

-Linux
+### Linux

 The details for discovering the IDE/CF device path will depend on the Linux distribution you're using, but is usually one of the following:

-  - For IDE hard disks, try "fdisk -l" as root to list available devices
+  - For IDE hard disks, try `fdisk -l` as root to list available devices.
-  - For USB devices, try "tail -f /var/log/messages" then inserting it
+  - For USB devices, try `tail -f /var/log/messages` then inserting it.
-  - Failing those, browse through the raw "dmesg | less" output
+  - Failing those, browse through the raw `dmesg | less` output.

 Once you've found the device path: